128technology/docs/docs/intro_installation_bootable_media.md

 ![New Boot Screen](/img/intro_install_OTPInstall_1.png)

 ### Serial Console Troubleshooting

-- The serial screen size **must** be a minimum of 80x25, otherwise the output may not be readable, and the console navigation may have unintended consequences or may not appear to navigate at all.

 - When performing an installation via the serial console, some systems do not interpret control characters that may be passed on the serial console line.
 For example, the following may be seen during the installation process: